skyfielders/python-skyfield/skyfield/documentation/time.rst

     from skyfield.api import load
     ts = load.timescale()
-    ts.utc((2014, 1, 18))
+    t = ts.utc(2014, 1, 18)

 The possibilities that will be explored in the course of this page are::

-    Parameter to the Time constructor
-    │
-    ├── utc = Calendar tuple or Python `datetime` or `date` ├── tai = Calendar tuple or Julian date float
-    ├── tt  = Calendar tuple or Julian date float
-    ├── tdb = Calendar tuple or Julian date float
-    └── ut1 = Calendar tuple or Julian date float

-    Calendar tuple
-    │
-    ├── (year, month, day)
+    # Summary of the techniques for specifying the time
+    # in any of the timescales listed above.

+    ts.utc(year, month, day, hour, minute, second)
+    ts.utc(dt)      # Python datetime.datetime object

+    ts.tai(year, month, day, hour, minute, second)
+    ts.tai(jd=float)

-    ├── (year, month, day, hour)
+    ts.tt(year, month, day, hour, minute, second)
+    ts.tt(jd=float)

-    ├── (year, month, day, hour, minute)
+    ts.tdb(year, month, day, hour, minute, second)
+    ts.tdb(jd=float)

-    └── (year, month, day, hour, minute, second)
+    ts.ut1(year, month, day, hour, minute, second)
+    ts.ut1(jd=float)

-There are two ways to provide a date argument to a Skyfield routine that needs one.
+Once you have constructed a :class:`Time` object, you can provide it to any Skyfield routine that needs it.
-You can either supply a :class:`Time` that you have gone ahead and built yourself, or you can simply call the routine with the same keyword argument that you would have used to build the Julian date and Skyfield will construct the date internally.
-So the following two calculations for January 1st come out exactly the same:

 .. testcode::

     from skyfield.api import load

-    ts = load.timescale()
     planets = load('de421.bsp')
     earth = planets['earth']

     # Building a date and using it with at()

+    ts = load.timescale()
-    jd = ts.utc((2014, 1, 1))
+    t = ts.utc(2014, 1, 1)
-    print(earth.at(jd).position.au)

-    # Letting at() build the date for you

-    print(earth.at(ts.utc((2014, 1, 1))).position.au)
+    print(earth.at(t).position.au)

 .. testoutput::

     [-0.17461758  0.88567056  0.38384886]
-    [-0.17461758  0.88567056  0.38384886]

-Be sure to build the Julian date yourself if you have the opportunity to use it over and over again in several different calculations.
+If you will need to use the same time value several times then it is best to create the object once, through a single method call to your timescale object, and then use that single time repeatedly in your calculations.
-Not only will you avoid recomputing the time scales, but other expensive calculations will be cached on the date object (see the section on :ref:`date-cache` for more details).
+Not only will Skyfield get to avoid having to repeatedly translate the same time value between the different time scales, but other expensive calculations that involves time are automatically cached on the date object.
+(See the section on :ref:`date-cache` for more details.)

 .. _building-dates: